DanielReid/issues-to-cards/README.md

 ## Running

-To start a web server for the application, run:
+To start the application, run:

-    lein ring server
+    lein run

 ## License